Hyperparticle/hyperparticle.github.io/_posts/2018-09-18-erasmus-mundus.md

 I have now completed a year of graduate studies at Charles University in Prague, Czech Republic, and am gearing up for a second year at Saarland University in Saarbrücken, Germany.
 No one seems to immediately understand when I say I study computational linguistics.
 But when I show how pervasive it is in modern life, their puzzled look turns into a smile.

 The following post details my motivations for studying as a graduate student in Europe, as well as my first year experiences at Charles University.
 The list below indicates the topics I will cover.
+Hover over the images to read their captions.

 1. **[Introduction](/erasmus-mundus)**
 1. [Living in Prague](/erasmus-living-in-prague)